 Below you’ll find brief descriptions of the main carrier types.
 For more information on the pros and cons of each as well as information on different brands, click the name of the type of carrier you are interested in.

-Many of these carriers are manufactured by small companies or work-at-home mamas and may only be available for purchase online or in specialty stores.
-It is worth the extra effort to seek them out as the difference in a quality carrier and most of those you will find in big box stores is huge.
+Many of these carriers (mostly wraps, ring slings, and meh dais) are manufactured by small companies or family-run businesses.
+They may only be available for purchase online or in specialty stores.
+It is worth the extra effort to seek them out as there’s a difference between a quality carrier and most of those you will find in big box stores.

-Wraps.
-Wraps are pieces of cloth in varying lengths.
+Wrap carriers.
+Wraps are pieces of cloth of varying lengths.
 They can be used for front, back, and hip carries.
-Wraps are the simplest carrier in terms of structure, but may take a bit longer to learn to use.
+Wraps are the simplest carrier in terms of structure but may take a bit longer to learn to use.
 Wraps are a good choice for someone who wants to do many different carries with the same carrier.

 Meh Dais.
-Meh Dais are soft bodied carries with a tie waist and shoulder straps that come around baby and tie.
-They can be used for front and back carries (it is possible to hip carry with some MDs).
-Meh Dais are a good choice for someone who likes the adjustability of a wrap, but wants something slightly faster to get on.
-A Podaegi is a related carrier – basically a MD without waist straps.
-An Onbuhimo is also similar to a MD but has rings at the waist instead of straps; the shoulder straps are threaded through these rings.
+Meh Dais are soft-bodied carries with a tie waist and shoulder straps that come around the baby and tie.
+They can be used for front and back carries (it is possible to hip carry with some).
+Meh dais are a good choice for someone who likes the adjustability of a wrap but wants something slightly faster to get on.
+A Podaegi is a related carrier – basically a meh dai without waist straps.
+An Onbuhimo is also similar to a meh dai but has rings at the waist instead of straps; the shoulder straps are threaded through these rings.

 Buckle or Soft Structured Carriers.
-SSCs are soft bodied carriers that have buckle waist and shoulder straps (there are some versions that have either a tie waist or tie shoulder straps); they are used for front and back carries (there are some that can hip carry as well).
-SSCs are a good choice for someone who wants a quick carrier that doesn’t require long fabric or straps to deal with.
+Soft structured carriers are soft-bodied carriers that have buckle waist and shoulder straps (there are some versions that have either a tie waist or tie shoulder straps); they are used for front and back carries (there are some that can hip carry as well).
+Structured carriers are a good choice for someone who wants a quick carrier that doesn’t require long fabric or straps to deal with.

 Babywearing Clothing and Accessories.
-There are specially designed coats, sun protection, and other gear just for babywearing.
-We’ve also included information on this page about babywearing practicalities (like the best diaper bags).
+There are specially designed coats, sun protection, and other clothing gear just for babywearing.

 What’s the Best Baby Carrier?

 There is no one answer to this question.
-What is best for you depends on what you hope the carrier will help you do, how often you plan to use, who is wearing, the age of your child and most importantly your personal preference.
+What is best for you depends on what you hope the carrier will help you do, how often you plan to use it, who is wearing it, the age of your child, and most importantly your personal preference.

 One great way to find out what might work for you is to contact a babywearing group in your area.
 Babywearers love to share their “stashes” and to meet new babywearers.
 Some groups offer formal classes while others may be informal gatherings.